dwillis/state_legislatures/README.md

 ### Conversion Process

-Source PDF files were converted to CSV format using [Tabula](http://tabula.technology/).
+Source PDF files were converted to CSV format using [Tabula](http://tabula.technology/), then manually adjusted and cleaned to reflect the original data.

+The Conversion Process Roadmap includes a feasibility investigation into using scripts to perform this conversion.